alabou/NMOS-MatroxOnly/Transports.md

 - **Specification:** [AMWA IS-04 v1.3](https://specs.amwa.tv/is-04/v1.3)
 - **Applicability:** AMWA IS-04 since v1.3, IS-05 since v1.1

-- The UDP transport protocol is an MPEG2-TS multiplexed transport protocol comprised of video, audio and data sub-streams.
+- The `udp` transport protocol is an MPEG2-TS multiplexed transport protocol comprising video, audio and data sub-streams.
+A Sender using the `usb` transport must be associated with a Flow of format `urn:x-nmos:format:mux`.
+A Receiver using the `udp` transport must be of format `urn:x-nmos:format:mux`.

 ### RTP.TCP
 - **Name:** `urn:x-matrox:transport:rtp.tcp`